SmolakK/FARMWISE-API/README.md

 ```

 `fidel.env` contains JWT settings.
 SMTP configuration is only required when
 email delivery is used.
-By default, it is read from `smtp.env` in the working
+By default it is read from `smtp.env` in the
+repository root when FARMWISE runs from a source checkout, and from `smtp.env`
+in the process working directory when it runs as an installed package.
+Never
+place it inside the `farmwise_api` package directory: that directory may be
+read-only once installed, and credentials must not sit next to the shipped
-directory; set `FARMWISE_SMTP_ENV_FILE` to use another location.
+source.
+Set `FARMWISE_SMTP_ENV_FILE` to use another location; it is read when
+`farmwise_api.server.email_utils` is first imported, so export it before
+starting the server.
 `PUBLIC_BASE_URL` should contain a host and optional port without a URL scheme,
 for example `localhost:8000`.